hennerw/ggSurvival/README.md

 ## Data Set

 As an example, I will be using the `cancer` data set from the `survival` package.
-This dataset is the overall survival of 228 lung cancer patients.
+This data set is the overall survival of 228 lung cancer patients.
 See `?cancer` for more details.

 Please do not take anything I do with this set to be suggestions for an appropriate analysis on these data.
-I am simply using this dataset as an example.
+I am simply using this data set as an example.

 ```r